timlines/Neidig5K_vite/README.md

-# NEIDIG 5K
+# ELGIN 5K

-A landing page for the Neidig Elementary School 5 K.
+A landing page for the Neidig Elementary School's Elgin 5 K.

 **Link to project:**